lucidworks/solr/solr/modules/external-files/README.md

 It's useful to contrast this design with the external file field design in Solr core.
 The design in Solr core uses a monolithic text file which is optionally sorted.
 The entire file is loaded in a single thread by repeated seeks into the Lucene index to match up the lucene id with a specific float from the file.
-Sharding has limited effect on this because it must still perform seeks for each unique id in the file, and a miss is almost as expensive as a hit.
+Sharding has limited effect load performance because it must still perform seeks for each unique id in the file, and a miss is almost as expensive as a hit.
 There is no LRU cache so all memory can quickly fill up if many external file fields are loaded.